dsonyy/ecoal-data-downloader/README.md

 # eSterownik data downloader
 A small piece of software which allows you to automatically download data from boilers equipped with **eSterownik** manufacturer's controller.
 It's an unofficial tool written for home purposes.
-The data is downloaded via local network, which eCoal controller is connected to.
+The data is downloaded via local network, which the eCoal controller is connected to.

 Tested only on **eCoal-B V3.5**.

-👷‍♂️ Work in progress...

 ## Features
 - Download daily boiler statistics as a `pandas.DataFrame` or save them as a `.csv` file.